ellisonleao/magictools/README.md

 * [GameMaker](http://www.yoyogames.com/gamemaker/studio) - GameMaker accommodates the creation of cross-platform video games using drag and drop or a scripting language known as Game Maker Language, which can be used to develop more advanced games that could not be created just by using the drag and drop features.
 * [Phaser](http://phaser.io/) -  free and fast 2D game framework for making HTML5 games for desktop and mobile web browsers, supporting Canvas and WebGL rendering.
 * [Cocos2D](https://github.com/los-cocos/cocos) - graphic library for games and multimedia, for python language
+* [Loom SDK](http://loomsdk.com/) - 2D mobile app and game framework with live reload of code and assets, AS3/JS/C#-like scripting language, and powerful 2D rendering and UI framework.
+Open source with paid "Turbo" service.
 * [Lycheejs](http://lycheejs.org/index.html) - JavaScript Game library that offers a complete solution for prototyping and deployment of HTML5 Canvas, WebGL or native OpenGL(ES) based games inside the Web Browser or native environments.
 * [MelonJS](http://melonjs.org) - open source light-weight HTML5 game engine.
 * [LimeJS](http://www.limejs.com/) - HTML5 game framework for building fast, native-experience games for all modern touchscreens and